wakino/nano-shell/README.md

 # About nano-shell
-nano-shell is Super simple shell for embedded program.
+Some Real-time OS doen't have shell function. nano-shell is super simple shell for these environment.
 You can add shell function to your program very easily.

 # Function